Are Guardiola's Man City boring or misunderstood?

 And an intention to win in every stadium could hardly be construed as unadventurous, while an 11-year wait for Champions League success suggests it brings its own high level of risk.

-Even in 2022 alone, City have been compelling matches, including the dramatic injury-time victory at Arsenal, as well as the pulsating 1-1 draw with Southampton.
+Even in 2022 alone, City have been in compelling matches, including the dramatic injury-time victory at Arsenal, as well as the pulsating 1-1 draw with Southampton last time out in the league.

-But while City's attacking play is often meticulous, controlled and incessant, there's a sophistication in the passing, movement and dominance that has not been seen in English football before.
+But while City's attacking play is often meticulous, controlled and incessant, there is a sophistication in the passing, movement and dominance that has not been seen in English football before.

 It may not be to every football fan's taste, but to the players and those that admire them, winning is never boring.